The Craft (film): Plot

-Drunk on power, Nancy urges the others to join her in a ritual called Invocation of the Spirit, despite warnings from Lirio, the owner of a local occult shop and practicing witch.
+Drunk on power, Nancy urges the others to join her in a ritual called Invocation of the Spirit—despite warnings from Lirio, the owner of a local occult shop and practicing witch.
 During the ritual, Nancy is struck by lightning.
 The next morning, she is seen walking on water, surrounded by beached sharks and other dead sea creatures.
 In the days that follow, Nancy becomes increasingly unstable and reckless, endangering herself and others.

 The spells soon bring unintended consequences: Bonnie grows vain and cruel, Rochelle is disturbed to find Laura traumatized by her baldness, and Chris's obsession turns violent.
 When Sarah rejects his advances, Chris attempts to rape her.
 To punish him, Nancy uses a glamour spell to impersonate Sarah and tries to seduce him at a party.
 The real Sarah intervenes, but when Chris realizes Nancy's deception, he accuses her of jealousy.
 Furious, Nancy kills him by throwing him out a window.

 Sarah attempts a binding spell to stop Nancy from causing more harm, but it fails, and the coven turns against her.
 They invade her dreams, conjure swarms of insects, and make her believe her family has died in a plane crash, driving her toward suicide.
 Overcoming her fear, Sarah successfully invokes the spirit herself, healing and empowering her.
 She uses her magic to terrify Bonnie and Rochelle with mirror illusions—Bonnie's face re-scarred, Rochelle's hair falling out—before defeating and binding Nancy, rendering her harmless.

 Later, Bonnie and Rochelle visit Sarah, hoping to reconcile.
-She rejects them, telling them that Manon stripped their powers because they abused them.
+She rejects them, telling them that Manon stripped their powers because they abused the powers.
 Scoffing, they claim Sarah must have lost hers too—until she conjures a lightning storm and nearly crushes them with a falling tree branch.
 She warns them not to end up like Nancy, who has been committed to a psychiatric hospital, delusional and restrained, insisting she can fly.